logo

 Quite apart from the thousands of professional service businesses using partnerships as their business vehicle of choice, many new businesses use the partner route which is quicker and easier to setup than a company.
 In fact some people probably don’t even realize that their business is a partnership automatically created under the 1890 Act.

-Our lawyers represent partners in commercial disputes both locally in Wiltshire, Hampshire, Dorset and Somerset – and throughout England and Wales – from our offices in Salisbury, Andover, Fordingbridge and Amesbury.
+Our solicitors represent partners in commercial disputes both locally in Wiltshire, Hampshire, Dorset and Somerset – and throughout England and Wales

 Rest assured that our Business Partnership Disputes Lawyers have that specialist experience and will take a practical and commercial view of your dispute.
 And the team offer a wide variety of solutions to your legal dispute – from negotiation and mediation to commercial injunctions.